mndy/spsc_queue/README.md

-#Thread-safe queue implementation in C++
+# Thread-safe queue implementation in C++

 This is a simple header-only single-producer single-consumer queue implementation written in C++11.
+It is designed to explicitly transfer ownership of dynamically allocated objects from one thread to another.
 It is not designed to be very performant or scalable, you have been warned!
 If you are interested in performant thread-safe queues take a look at:

  * [Intel TBB](https://www.threadingbuildingblocks.org/docs/help/reference/containers_overview/concurrent_queue_cls.htm)
  * [Folly ProducerConsumerQueue](https://www.threadingbuildingblocks.org/docs/help/reference/containers_overview/concurrent_queue_cls.htm)
  * [Boost SPSC Queue](http://www.boost.org/doc/libs/1_58_0/doc/html/boost/lockfree/spsc_queue.html)

-This queue would be more scalable if the buffer was made fixed size.

-##Ownership transfer
+## Ownership transfer

-The key concepts I wanted to explore in this implementation was the idea of 'ownership transfer'.
+The key concept I wanted to explore in this implementation was the idea of 'ownership transfer'.
 In other words, I wanted to make it clear in the API that the thread writing messages to the queue relinquished responsibility for destroying the messages to the thread reading messages from the queue.
 This is